visgl/deck.gl/docs/layers/icon-layer.md

 - Default: `d => d.size || 1`

-Method called to retrieve the size of each object, returns a number.
+Method called to retrieve the height of each icon, returns a number.
 Unit is pixels.

 ##### `getColor` (Function, optional)